Busuu

 Even if you study English, it will definitely help you with grammatical content.

-Most of the other apps I study with are not translated into Korean (my native language).
-Studying language in English is fine, but grammar is easier to understand in my native language… In that regard, I really liked Busuu because it was translated well.
-Even though there are many apps that claim to have a genuine translator, it is evident that someone who can write Korean has translated this app…
+Most of the other apps I study with are not translated into Korean(my native language).
+I think it’s okay to study in English if you’re studying language anyway, but when it comes to grammar-related content, it’s much easier to understand when it’s in my mother tongue.
+In that regard, I really liked Busuu because it was translated quite well.
+Even though there are many apps that seem to have run a real translator even though it is translated into Korean, this app has a hint that someone who can write Korean has translated it at least.

-Busuu is my favorite language-learning app I’ve ever used.
+Busuu is my favorite language learning app I’ve ever used.

 My goal is to go on a working holiday later and reach a B1 level in Spanish by then.
-Personally, I’ve been studying apps steadily unless I was busy this year, but it hurts my heart that my skills don’t seem to have improved as much as I thought compared to that.
+Personally, I’ve been studying apps steadily except when I was busy this year, but it hurts my heart that my skills don’t seem to have improved as much as I thought compared to that.
 However, I think these processes are also for future development, so I want to continue studying.
 I’m occasionally reviewing and posting Duolingo study content on my blog, and I’d like to organize and post Busuu content little by little when I have time.
 I’ll work harder!

 Busuu Summary